Moussa Sissoko

-Moussa Sissoko (born 16 August 1989) is a French professional footballer who plays as a midfielder for EFL Championship club Watford.
+Moussa Sissoko (born 16 August 1989) is a French professional footballer who plays as a midfielder for Greek Super League club Panathinaikos.
 He is a box-to-box midfielder in the centre of the pitch, and is capable of playing as a defensive midfielder, or even as an attacking midfielder, right winger or right-back.

 Sissoko began his football career playing for local youth clubs in the Île-de-France region, such as Espérance Aulnay and Red Star.
 In 2002, he moved south to join professional club Toulouse.
 Sissoko spent four years in the club's youth academy and made his professional debut in the 2007–08 season, as well as making his UEFA Champions League debut.
 In the following season, Sissoko earned award nominations for his performances and also helped Toulouse qualify for the newly created UEFA Europa League.
 He eventually joined Newcastle United in the Premier League in 2013, before moving on to Tottenham Hotspur in 2016 following Newcastle's relegation from the top flight.
 At Tottenham, Sissoko finished runner-up in the 2016–17 Premier League and started the 2019 UEFA Champions League final.
 After departing Tottenham in 2021, he spent a season at Watford before joining Nantes in 2022.

 Sissoko was a French youth international and played at all levels he was eligible for.
 In August 2009, he was called up to the senior team for the first time and made his senior international debut in a 2010 FIFA World Cup qualification against the Faroe Islands.
 He made his first international start four days later in a qualifier against Austria.
 Sissoko was a member of the France side that finished runners-up at UEFA Euro 2016.
 He was also included in their squad for UEFA Euro 2020.

 Early life and career

-Sissoko was born in Le Blanc-Mesnil, a Parisian suburb, to Malian parents.
+Moussa Sissoko was born on 16 August 1989 in Le Blanc-Mesnil, a commune in the northeastern suburbs of Paris in the Seine-Saint-Denis department of France, to Malian parents.
 His father is a construction worker and his mother is a housewife.
 Sissoko is the eldest of four children, with three younger sisters.
 He was attracted to football at a very young age, stating, "I quickly realised that football could lead me to have a better life".
 At the age of six, Sissoko joined the youth academy of Espérance Aulnay, based in nearby Aulnay-sous-Bois, a suburb in northeastern Paris.
 He trained three times a week at the club under the supervision of trainer Adama Dieye, who now serves as a correspondent for the club's futsal team.
 Sissoko describes Dieye as an important mentor in his development stating "I am here today because of him".

 In July 1999, Sissoko moved to Saint-Ouen to join Red Star.
 Sissoko spent two years at the club and was teammates with former France youth international Yannis Salibur.
 In September 2001, he returned to Aulnay for a further two years developing before seeking a move to a professional club.